 - Help identify positions/grade levels for inclusion on an interest survey

-- Work with appropriate stakeholders to gather materials (e.g. PDs, job announcements, competencies), that can be used for job analysis
+- Assist in gathering materials (e.g. PDs, job announcements, competencies), that can be used for job analysis

-- Join weekly or as needed meetings with the hiring team to answer questions, provide input on process and outreach language, advise on timeline given broader situational issues, and engage stakeholders as necessary
+- Join regular meetings with the hiring team to answer questions, provide input on process and outreach language, advise on timeline given broader situational issues, and engage stakeholders as necessary

 - Assist in the marketing of the job announcement once it is posted (share with CoPs, agencies, outside organizations, etc)